GoogleCloudPlatform/ai-infra-cluster-provisioning/sample_workloads/megatron-demo/README.md

 ### Optional: Place your custom training data in a GCS bucket

-For the purposes of demonstration, we host a pre-tokenized version of the Wikipedia data in a public bucket at `gs://nemo-megatron-demo/training-data/processed/gpt/wikitext`.
+For the purposes of demonstration, we host a pre-tokenized sample of Wikipedia data in a public bucket at `gs://nemo-megatron-demo/training-data/processed/gpt/wikitext`.
 This dataset was created by following [Collecting Wikipedia Training Data](https://github.com/NVIDIA/Megatron-LM/tree/main?tab=readme-ov-file#collecting-wikipedia-training-data).
+Note that this is a static snapshot of Wikipedia text captured in the middle of 2023.
 It is recommended you use this data source on your first workload launch.
-Alternative, larger,

 If you choose, you can upload your own training data.
 In our demonstration we invoke NeMo Megatron pre-training for the standard GPT model.
 Therefore it is expected the dataset is already tokenized and compatible format followed by [Megatron-LM](https://github.com/NVIDIA/Megatron-LM?tab=readme-ov-file#data-preprocessing) for tokenizer type `GPT2BPETokenizer`.